alikidwai42/PasswordGenerator/README.md

 # PasswordGenerator
-An App to generate multiple strong password on console.
+An App to generate multiple strong passwords on console.